We Ditched HLS and Cut Playback Errors by 22%

 The second lesson is about coordination.
 Individual components can be well-implemented and still produce a terrible system if they're not aware of each other.
 Twenty perfectly functional AVPlayer instances competing for bandwidth is worse than one mediocre player with a smart download scheduler.

-The rebuild takes about six weeks of focused work.
-Most of the time goes into the scroll-direction heuristics and edge cases around rapid direction changes, slow connections where downloads don't complete before the user scrolls past, and the interaction between the player pool and cell reuse.
+The rebuild took about six weeks of focused work.
+Most of the time went into the scroll-direction heuristics and edge cases around rapid direction changes, slow connections where downloads don't complete before the user scrolls past, and the interaction between the player pool and cell reuse.

 Six weeks to cut playback errors by 22% and improve startup performance by an order of magnitude.
-Not bad for questioning whether the architecture still fits the problem.
+Not bad for questioning whether the architecture still fit the problem.